 That’s it for part 2 of this tutorial, which focused on laying out widgets in the KV Language.
 In part 3, we’ll figure out how to log into an XMPP library and render a buddy list.
 Note that I don’t actually know how to do this, so we’ll have to figure it out together!

-I don’t expect the collected parts of this tutorial to be big enough to publish as a book, so I’m hosting them for free here on my blog.
-If you liked the tutorial and would like to see similar work published in the future, please support me.
-I plan on one day reducing my working hours at my day job to devote more time to open source development and technical writing.
-If you think this article was valuable enough that you would have paid for it, please consider supporting me in one or more of the following ways:
+If you like the tutorial and would like to see similar work published in the future, this isn’t the only way to support me.
+I hope to one day reduce my working hours at my day job to have more time to devote to open source development and technical writing.
+If you think this article was valuable enough that you would have paid for it, please consider thanking me in one or more of the following ways:

-- Purchase my books: Python 3 Object Oriented Programming and Hacking Happy
+- Purchase my books: Creating Apps In Kivy, Python 3 Object Oriented Programming and Hacking Happy

 - Tip me on Gittip